luismcastillo/SJSU-art75/tutorials/05a_p5_1_gettingStarted/README.md

 # ▼△▼△▼ Variables In-class exercise 4

-Draw a shape to your canvas and have it move across the screen.
+Draw a shape to your canvas and have it move across the screen using a variable that is updating in the draw loop.t